[This is part of my How to Install Moldings series.]

 How do I Calculate Frieze Height?

-My 4″ starting point is based on what’s called the Golden Ratio (external link), also called the Golden Rectangle.
+My 4″ starting point is based on what’s called the Golden Ratio, also called the Golden Rectangle.

 I deviate from it as I see fit, as have craftsman for the last few thousand years, but it is almost always my starting point.